 Performance data is not right or wrong.
-It is either valuable or not.
-The value comes from the data’s ability to answer questions about students or instructors.
+It is valuable or not.
+The value comes from the data’s ability to answer questions about students, instruction, or programs.

 Valuable performance data answers questions about student learning, provides feedback on growth, and gives insight to the effectiveness of instructional practice.